moorepants/dissertation/davisbicycle.rst

 Rigid
 -----

+.. cite Eaton1973c and maybe Doyle as he mentioned it

 The harness was constructed such that the rider was rigidified as much as possible with respect to the rear frame.
 A medical back brace was used to